Lakshman-kumar-121/Jb-Aplictn-Java/README.md

 # Enhanced job application using java
 In this project I have created a simple Graphical interface job application with unique id and easy refactor system.
-This application also have a login page which company the admin rights.
+This application also have a login page where company can have admin rights.

 # Authentication for this program
 Id is "L"